-We launched World Squash Day in their honour, and also to do something tangible for the game.
-Peter Nicol, a former junior international team-mate of Derek’s, agreed to become President of World Squash Day.
+World Squash Day was launched in their honour, and the hope was to also do something tangible for the game.
+Peter Nicol, a former junior international team-mate of Derek Sword, agreed to become President of World Squash Day.

 After winning the title, Peter flew back through the night with fellow pros John White and Paul Price to compete in the initial World Squash Day event at the famous, and now sadly demolished, Lambs Club in London.
 The event featured a 15-a-side match between teams from London and New York, competing for the Derek Sword Trophy, alongside an eight-man professional tournament, with White beating Price in an incredibly entertaining final.
 (A justifiably tired-looking Nicol had kindly dollied up a few volley nicks for White in the semi-final to get off court as quickly as he could!)